sebastianwd/youtube-downloader/README.md

 This is an app bootstrapped according to the [init.tips](https://init.tips) stack, also known as the T3-Stack.

 Download audio and video from YouTube.
+Since the server is running on a single region, some videos might not be available if client region is a different one.

 ### Use the [website](https://yt-api.caprover.kodokku.xyz)